AniketUndalekar1997/Blog-app/README.md

 1. A simple blog where user can add and edit blog posts.
 2. dashboard section where author can see, edit and add blogposts.
 3. home page has all the posts by different authors/users with thier name and creation time mentioned in it.
-4. profile section allows user to see his profile and edit user informations, and can change his profile pics and user information.
+4. profile section allows user to see his profile and edit user informations and profile pics.
 5. posts in home page has read button its basically a slug field on clicking, it will redirect to post details page.
-6. This is a blog app with user signup, login, logout forms whic uses djangos inbuilt authentication modules and forms.
+6. This is a blog app with user signup, login, logout forms which uses djangos inbuilt authentication modules and forms.
 7. App has search field where user can search posts and authors by name.
-8. search is a form which uses concept of Q objects in django.
+8. search filter work by Q objects.
 9. post has like and unlike buttons where users can like and unlike posts.
 10. posts also has comment section where users can comment on blog posts, they can see their comments once it is approved by admin.